-Dark matter.
-Most of what is, isn't visible or otherwise detectable.
+Dark matter: Most of the matter in galaxies (and the Universe) isn't visible or otherwise detectable

 The fact that huge masses, as much as ten times the mass of visible stars, seem to be hidden somewhere inside the galaxies, leads to the concept of dark matter.
 Even though dark matter's existence has been suspected for almost 70 years, its actual nature has remained a mystery, and still is not really known, but we can make a number of educated guesses about what it might be.